Surviving "State of Decay": The Basics

 The standard Pickup Trucks (both Old and Modern) are more durable than a Police Cruiser but not as fast.
 Also having the ability to carry six people is not really a major need since you won’t have more than three people with you at one time.
 All Vehicles except for the Muscle Cars (Modern and Old) can carry up to four people.
 Also Muscle cars and Hatchbacks only have four Inventory slots.

 Running over Zombie Hordes is the best way to dispatch them but your vehicle will take damage after a while.
 Damage is location based, so a good tactic is to back-up into a Horde to prevent your engine from taking damage.
-The Workshop/Machine Shop facility at your Home Base will repair vehicle damage while it’s parked in the designated Parking Spot.
+The Workshop/Machine Shop facility at your Home Base will repair vehicle damage while it’s parked in a designated Parking Spot.
 If you’re not sure if your facility has that ability, look for the engine icon in the Home Page.

 Throughout the game you are going to recruit Survivors.
 These are characters that come with various pros and cons (depending on their traits).
 Some also come with worthwhile skills, such as a doctor for your Medical Area, a tools expert for your Workshop, and a cook for your Kitchen.
 Certain Survivors also get scared, sad, or angry depending on their traits and history.
 They generally can bring the morale down until you deal with their little “Someone needs a talking to” side quest.